-Figure 25: Observed causal graphs satisfying the "Y-structure" pattern on four variables.
+Figure 29: Causal graphs satisfying the "Y-structure" pattern on four variables.

 Typically, the graph cannot be completely identified from purely observational data.
-For example, in the Y-structure case, the conditional independences in the observational data do not allow to conclude whether the dependence between X_1 and X_3 is explained by X_1 being a cause of X_3 , or by X_1 and X_3 having a latent common cause, or both.
-However, under an appropriate faithfulness assumption, one can deduce the Markov equivalence class of the graph from the conditional independences in the observational data, i.e., the class of all CDMGs that induce the same separations.
+For example, in the Y-structure case, the conditional independences in the observational data do not allow to conclude whether the dependence between X_1 and X_3 is explained by X_1 being a cause of X_3 , or by X_1 and X_3 having a latent common cause, or because of some latent selection mechanism, or a combination of those.
+However, under an appropriate faithfulness assumption, one can deduce the Markov equivalence class of the graph from the conditional independences in the observational data, i.e., the class of all DMGs that induce the same separations.

-Another disadvantage of causal discovery methods from purely observational data is that they typically need very large sample sizes and strong assumptions in order to work reliably (even on simulations).
+A significant practical disadvantage of causal discovery methods from purely observational data is that they typically need very large sample sizes and strong assumptions in order to work reliably (even on simulations).
+10.5.

-9.10.
 Minimal Separating Sets, Minimal Connecting Sets